wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

-WP-Members 3.1.5 is a security and feature update.
+WP-Members 3.1.6 is primarily a settings update.
+See changelog for important details.
 Minimum WP version is 3.6.
-WP-Members 3.1.5.1 and 3.1.5.2 are minor fixes to shortcodes.

 == Screenshots ==